In this post, I’m exploring the 17 perfect bean to cup coffee machines of 2022 in the UK.

 See my video below which explains the different kinds of bean to cup coffee machines.

-By the way, if you’ve heard the terms semi-automatic and fully automatic bean to cup machines, this tends to be how bean to cup machines are described in the states – with semi auto being what Brits tend to call basically bean to cup machines with steam wand, and fully or sometimes “super automatic” machines being what we’d refer to as one touch machines.
+By the way, if you’ve heard the terms semi-automatic and fully automatic bean to cup machines, this tends to be how bean to cup machines are described in the states – with semi auto being what Brits tend to call extremely bean to cup machines with steam wand, and fully or sometimes “super automatic” machines being what we’d refer to as one touch machines.

 - Budget (they’re usually cheaper).